 This fiber type usually requires less washing than alternatives, and will retain the shape it dries into when stretched and blocked.
 To care for knitted garments made using wool, simply hand wash them in warm water.

 Wool is often blended with other fibers for improved durability.
 It can be easily dyed into a variety of colours and is generally quite resistant to moisture.
 However, it can be vulnerable to pilling and it can felt easily if you machine wash it.
-You can find a diverse selection of wool yarns on the Deramores website.

 Here are the most common types of wool fiber: